Mysteryem/Archipelago-ahit/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 Archipelago, there may be a small delay before the purchase will be allowed because the client has to temporarily disable that character to allow the purchase to go through.

-### Purple Studs
+### Studs

-When in the Cantina, receiving a Purple Stud item adds the studs directly to your save data, the stud counter shared by both players that is only visible while in the Cantina.
+When in the Cantina, receiving a Stud item adds the studs directly to your save data, the stud counter shared by both players that is only visible while in the Cantina.

-Receiving a Purple Stud while in a level will add it to your in-level stud count, contributing to True Jedi progress.
+Receiving a Stud while in a level will add it to your in-level stud count, contributing to True Jedi progress.

-Receiving a Purple Stud while under the effect of a Power Up will double the received studs.
+Receiving a Stud while under the effect of a Power Up will double the received studs.
-However, receiving a Purple Stud while in a Double Score Zone will not currently double the received studs.
+However, receiving a Stud while in a Double Score Zone will not currently double the received studs.

 ## Credits